pickettj/jamespickett.info/index.md

 I am a historian of Eurasian history at the [University of Pittsburgh][1], specializing in the history of Islam and empire as entangled sources of authority.

 I live in Pittsburgh.
-You can reach me at pickettj[at]pitt.edu.
+You can reach me at pickettj[at]pitt.edu, and find my [CV at this link](https://pitt.academia.edu/JamesPickett/CurriculumVitae).

 ![Researcher Portrait][image-1]